 Year 2 Early Stage Investigators and Postdoctoral Fellows

-Dr. Maggie Britton
+Dr. Megan Britton

 Dr. Maggie Britton is a Research Assistant Professor in the Department of Psychological, Health, and Learning Sciences at the University of Houston.
 Her current research interests include the implementation of tobacco control and treatment programs to serve populations that present with elevated rates of tobacco use, and how to reduce racial and ethnic disparities for tobacco use and lung cancer screening and diagnosis.
 When she’s not working, she enjoys traveling, true crime podcasts, and taking walks with her husband and dogs.